If you are contemplating an eco friendly selfbuild project then it pays to be aware of where this whole process is going

 Since then it has taken hold of the public imagination particularly through the printed media, the TV and internet, and has recently hit the mainstream exhibition world with Eco-Build at Earls Court.

 It has recently been embraced by a few of the more forward-looking developers and builders and the government has been busy making statements about how all new housing will be zero carbonbit of a slippery fish.
 It tends to mean that a building uses no carbon (oil, coal, etc) to heat it (meaning in a 'net' way).
 It usually ignores the carbon which goes into building it (the embodied energy).
 See the page on Zero Carbon? in the near future.
 The building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) have tightened up a bit regarding insulation levels and every politician and architect claims to be a champion of the subject, whether they know anything about it or not.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations have tightened up a bit regarding insulation levels and every politician and architect claims to be a champion of the subject, whether they know anything about it or not.
 There are various (sometimes competing) sets of standards now in place by which buildings can be judged.
 The government and its agencies are busily producing publications to explore the subject.